Thursday, January 2, 2020

 Walmart Crime Report December 2019

-Walmart had at least twelve more shootings this month, with two of them fatal.
+Walmart had at least thirteen more shootings this month, with three of them fatal.
 There were an additional five more people killed at Walmart, four bodies that were found on the premises, which don't appear to involve crimes, one motorcyclist killed in an accident and a man stabbed to death.
 This doesn't count an additional five people that died in a twin engine plane crash that landed in a field next to Walmart.
 (This was originally reported with twelve shootings and two fatal; however the last shooting of the month left one person critically injured and he died a few days later and a week later a report came in about one more shooting bringing the total up to thirteen, and raising total for both deaths and shootings for the year by one.)

 The final shooting on New Year's Eve left a victim in critical condition, if he dies then that would raise the death total by one more; and the first shooting of 2020 happened on New Year's Day, which isn't surprising since this is one of the most violent days of the year.
 Since the new record is so much higher than the previous one, there's little chance that they'll break it for another year or two at least; however, if they don't do something to bring their crime and violence problem down that's not much to brag about.

 The shootings include, 15 shootings and 5 deaths in January; 12 shootings and 9 deaths in February; 13 shootings and 10 deaths in March; 11 shootings and 10 deaths in April; 4 shootings and 8 deaths in May; 14 shootings and 13 deaths in June; 11 shootings and 12 deaths in July; 18-20 shootings and 31 deaths in August; 8-9 shootings and 6 deaths in September; 14 shootings and 8 deaths in October; 19 shootings and 13 deaths in November; and twelve more shootings and eight deaths from December.